NO!!! Please do not send these to us! These are 8mm Video Cassettes. We only transfer the much older 8mm & Super8 FILM reels.

 This is 8mm film that was never used in a camera or never developed by a lab.
 We can't do anything with these either.

-No. We supply the DVD's, cases and labels to complete your order.
+No. We supply the DVD's, cases, flash drives and labels to complete your order.

 Simply enter the number of extra copies that you want on the order blank and multiply by $6.75 for each DVD set.
 If you have a large order (Orders with more than thirty five 50' reels), it may result in more than one volume.
 But you still only pay $6.75 for an extra set.
+Same with Flash Drives.
+Flash Drives are $19.95 per copy of the entire order, no matter the quantity of reels.
 So there is no need to calculate how many volumes you will have, when ordering extra copy sets.
-You may order copies at a later date as we now retain a digital copy.
+You may order copies at a later date as we retain a digital copy.
 Remember that all orders come with a total of 3 sets of dvd's.
-Only order more if you need more than 3 sets.
+Only order more if you need more than 3 dvd sets.

 If some of your film is so deteriorated that we cannot get any identifiable images, we will not include them in the transfer, however we must charge the same fee for the inspection time.
 If you are worried that unknown film will be out of sequence, check it's box if it exists for the postmark date.
 If you cannot determine an order for your reels, do not worry, some people have sent us over 80 reels and just asked us to transfer them in random order.
 The memories are just as good.

 We do not offer that service due to copyright laws.
 However, if your Super8 films have soundtracks, they will also be transferred to the dvd.

 You may want to divide you transfer project into sections, such as: birthdays, vacations.
 We can place a title screen before any particular element.
 Just let us know where it goes, and what it should read.
 Please make a separate paper list of your titles.
 (The titles are created separately from the film transfers.)
 On-screen titles will appear on your television AND in the Menu listing on the DVD.